liveahero-wiki/liveahero-wiki.github.io/_events/2103wolfman.md

 The {% chara_link Shadow Wolfman|h1 %} character that can be obtained in this campaign comes as a rank 1 hero unit and a rank 1 sidekick unit.

-Rank 1/2 units can participate in battle and sale just like normal characters but there are several differents when it comes to upgrading them.
+Rank 1/2 units can participate in battle and sale just like normal characters but there are several differences when it comes to upgrading them.

 ### Hero's Promotion